adraismawur/python-template-maxi/README.md

 ## Why should I use this?

 It's difficult to write code.
 It can be even more difficult to write code that is easy to read and maintain.
 This template is designed to help you structure your python code in a way that is common for a lot of well-maintained Python projects, while not forcing any of the more difficult aspects of code mainenance on you.

+### Why do I need an environment manager

+Almost every Python program you write uses external modules/packages (e.g. Pandas, Numpy).
+These external programs are under constant development and come in different versions.
+Different programs may use different versions of the same module/package For example Project_A uses pandas v1.8.0, while Project_B uses pandas v2.1.0).
+However, having multiple versions of the same program installed on your computer may lead to errors and general confusion.
+This problem is solved with virtual
+environments: these represent "folders" in which specific versions of programs can be installed.
+For example, Project_A would have pandas v1.8.0 installed in its virtual environment, while Project_B would have pandas v2.1.0.
+Virtual environments can also be easily removed after they are not needed anymore (including all the packages that they contain).
+This allows to keep your computer (the so-called base environment) clean.
+Several environment managers available.
+One example is Conda, which is widely used.
+More information on virtual environments can be found [here](https://realpython.com/python-virtual-environments-a-primer/)

 ### Why do I need a readme?